Mental Health Diversion

-The Options Outpatient Diversion Program (OODP) provides a solution for individuals facing both mental health issues and criminal charges.
-By providing documented and dependable monitoring of structured treatment plans, including psychoeducation, medication management, case management, and individual and/or group therapy, the Options Outpatient Diversion Program takes on the administrative responsibility while collaborating with the client’s counsel to provide the most comprehensive defense and support the client needs.
-Treatment plans recommended by the client’s care provider and/or forensic examiner are thoroughly documented and provided by the OODP agent assigned to the client.
+The Options Outpatient Diversion Program (OODP) provides a solution for individuals facing mental health issues and criminal charges.
+We provide documented and dependable monitoring of structured treatment plans, including psychoeducation, medication management, case management, and individual therapy.
+We take on the administrative responsibility of the treatment plan laid out by the doctor and approved by the court and work with our client to provide the comprehensive support they need.

 Below is a list of the requirements and criteria to determine qualification pursuant to PC 1001.36(b)If all requirements are met the individual must undergo a psychological evaluation by a clinical Psychologist or Doctor.
 Once completed, he or she will determine an appropriate treatment plan which will be administered by The Options Outpatient Diversion Program.
 Some health insurance plans cover portions of the treatment plan set by the doctor.
 We recommend everyone check with their insurance provider to determine coverage.
 Options can still administer the treatment plan if insurance is used.
 Most plans are between 6 months to 2 years and have varying levels of monitoring and reporting.

 - Does the client meet diagnostic criteria for a mental health disorder diagnosed in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM)? (excludes Antisocial Personality Disorder, Borderline Personality Disorder, or Pedophilic Disorder)